cal-adapt/cae-notebooks/user-contributions/README.md

   ```
 - This ensures users can reach out if they encounter issues or have questions

+> [!WARNING]
+> The `climakitae` and `cae-notebooks` development teams will not respond to requests for
+> assistance with user-submitted notebooks.
+You must contact the developer of the submitted
+> code for assistance.
+>
+> Your code will not be accepted for submission without appropriate contact information.

 ### 3. Environment Compatibility
 #### A. JupyterHub
 If your code was developed on or with the Cal-Adapt: Analytics Engine JupyterHub, your code **must** run on the default environment without modifications, unless explicitly stated.